georg-wolflein/ToolArena/README.md

 Each task provides a human-generated *reference implementation* to prove that the task is possible.
 The reference implementations are supplied alongside the task definitions in the [`tasks/`](tasks/) directory.

-To run the reference implementatino for any task, simply omit the `--implementation` flag:
+To run the reference implementation for any task, simply omit the `--implementation` flag:
 ```bash
 # Run a single invocation (example invocation):
 toolarena run <TASK_NAME> example